pydata/xarray/doc/internals.rst

-The intent here is that libraries that extend xarray could add such an accessor to implement subclass specific functionality rather than using actual subclasses rather patching in a large number of domain specific methods.
+The intent here is that libraries that extend xarray could add such an accessor to implement subclass specific functionality rather than using actual subclasses or patching in a large number of domain specific methods.

 To help users keep things straight, please `let us know
 <https://github.com/pydata/xarray/issues>`_ if you plan to write a new accessor